OneWeekGraphQL/OneWeekGraphQL-Final/chapter-12/README.md

 We'll pass `success_url` and `cancel_url` so that the hosted checkout page knows where to redirect users.
 Success URL will be `${origin}/thankyou?session_id={CHECKOUT_SESSION_ID}` and cancel URL `${origin}/cart?cancelled=true`.

+Notice how the thank you URL has a `session_id` variable set to `CHECKOUT_SESSION_ID`.
+This is a special template variable that stripe replaces with a session id after the customer pays and is redirected.
+Leave the value as is.
+More info at Stripe's [custom success page docs](https://stripe.com/docs/payments/checkout/custom-success-page).

 Both URLs start with a variable called `origin`, which changes depending on the environment and also whether it's running on the server or on the client.
 It is `http://localhost:3000` on development, `NEXT_PUBLIC_VERCEL_URL` on non local environments and `window.location.host` on the client.

 To define the `origin` variable, create a file called `client.ts` on the `lib` folder with the following code: